sebug/heiau-fasttrack/1Z0-149/NOTES.md

 Basically the issue is when the called subprogram throws - if we passed by reference we have no guarantee that the value wasn't already changed.

+NOCOPY doesn't work when:
+- element of an indexed array
+- is constrained
+- records using ROWTYPE or TYPE.